 Any document intended for publication or submission (including academic papers, admissions essays, cover letters, CVs and resumes, grant proposals, novel drafts, and many other kinds of writing) can benefit from proofreading.
 Although they might differ in their content, objective, and readership, what all these documents have in common is that they will invariably contain at least a few minor errors that must be corrected before being submitted or published.
-This article provides an overview of why proofreading is an essential step to finalizing your written work, and how proofreading and editing companies like Wordvice Editing Service apply universal proofreading standards to different kinds of documents.
+This article provides an overview of why proofreading is an essential step to finalizing your written work, and how proofreading and editing companies like Wordvice offer academic editing that applies universal proofreading standards to different kinds of documents.

 Admissions documents include personal essays for university and college (including the Common App Essay), Statements of Purpose for graduate school, cover letters for professional or academic positions, and letters of recommendation, among others.
 Although the most important features of these documents are the way the narrative is told and the impact that they have on their target reader, it is also crucial that your essay be free of errors in language or punctuation so that your application is not denied.
 Proofreaders will look for the following errors in these documents: